Located in subregion/area: Vallée de la Marne / Vallée de la Marne Rive Droite

 - Champagne du Rédempteur (RM), member of Vignerons Indépendants.
 Older bottles also has the text Dubois P. & F. on the label.
 The gentleman with a mustache on the labels is Edmond Dubois, who played an important role in the 1911 Champagne riots.
 For this, he spend three months in prison, but also got the local nickname Le Rédempteur, “the redeemer”.
-The range includes a vintage Champagne, vinified one year in large oak vats, composed of 50% Chardonnat and 50% Pinot Noir.
+The range includes a vintage Champagne, vinified one year in large oak vats, composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2004 vintaeg).
 Cuvée du Centenaire was introduced in 2011, features a larger picture of Edmond Dubois, is vinified one year in large oak vats, composed of 50% Chardonnat and 50% Pinot Noir, and is sold non-vintage with about 8 years of age.

 Comment: the list may not be complete.

 When bottles are sold directly by a cooperative the producer status is given as CM = coopérative de manipulation, as opposed to RC when sold by a cooperative member under their own name.

 - Coopérative Vinicole de Venteuil is a cooperative with 123 members that have 87.94 ha of vineyards between them.
 It is one of the 82 cooperatives that are members of the major cooperative Centre Vinicole Champagne-Nicolas Feuillatte (CVC-NF), with its main facilities in Chouilly.

 - Wikipedia about this village in English, in French.

 - (The Venteuil commune doesn’t have a website.)